Outset

 The story

 The Outback’s power comes from distance.
-Not just the distance on the road or track, but the distance between easy resets, between water, between support, between assumptions and reality.
+Not just the distance on the road or track, but the distance between water, help, shelter, and assumptions.
 That has long been part of its mythology, and part of its danger.

-Its deeper travel logic is not only about heat, though heat matters enormously.
-It is also about support structure, track rhythm, exposed static time, and the quiet seriousness of travel through places where help is not necessarily close even when the route looks obvious.
+Its deeper story is not only about heat, though heat matters enormously.
+It is also about track rhythm, exposed pauses, and the quiet seriousness of travel through places where help is not necessarily close even when the route looks obvious.

 That is why the Outback has always carried a particular kind of frontier weight.
 It is not just dramatic emptiness.
 It is the experience of real space changing the character of every decision.

-That is exactly why it belongs in a full-richness destination system.
-Few places make the relationship between logistics and environment more obvious.
+Few places make the relationship between distance and environment more obvious.

 What this place asks of people

-- - Respect for remoteness as a daily practical burden
+• - Respect for remoteness as a daily reality

-- - Acceptance that long distance between resets changes the whole trip
+• - Acceptance that long distance changes the whole journey